High-productivity, high-performance workflow for virus-scale electrostatic simulations with Bempp-Exafmm

 [

 \begin{onecolabstract} Biomolecular electrostatics is key in protein function and the chemical processes affecting it.
-Implicit-solvent models expressed by the Poisson-Boltzmann (PB) equation can provide insights with less computational power than full atomistic models, making large-system studies---at the scale of viruses, for example---accessible to more researchers.
-This paper presents a high-productivity and high-performance computational workflow combining Exafmm, a fast multipole method (FMM) library, and Bempp, a Galerkin boundary element method (BEM) package.
-It integrates an easy-to-use Python interface with well-optimized computational kernels that are written in compiled languages.
-Researchers can run PB simulations interactively via Jupyter notebooks, enabling faster prototyping and analyzing.
-We provide results that showcase the capability of the software, confirm correctness, and evaluate its performance with problem sizes between 8,000 and 2 million boundary elements.
-A study comparing two variants of the boundary integral formulation in regards to algebraic conditioning showcases the power of this interactive computing platform to give useful answers with just a few lines of code.
-As a form of solution verification, mesh refinement studies with a spherical geometry as well as with a real biological structure (5PTI) confirm convergence at the expected $1/N$ rate, for $N$ boundary elements.
+Implicit-solvent models via the Poisson-Boltzmann (PB) equation provide insights with less computational cost than atomistic models, making large-system studies---at the scale of viruses---accessible to more researchers.
+Here we present a high-productivity and high-performance linear PB solver based on Exafmm, a fast multipole method library, and Bempp, a Galerkin boundary element method package.
+The workflow integrates an easy-to-use Python interface with optimized computational kernels, and can be run interactively via Jupyter notebooks, for faster prototyping.
+Our results show the capability of the software, confirm code correctness, and assess performance with between 8,000 and 2 million elements.
+Showcasing the power of this interactive computing platform, we study the conditioning of two variants of the boundary integral formulation with just a few lines of code.
+Mesh-refinement studies confirm convergence as $1/N$, for $N$ boundary elements, and a comparison with results from the trusted APBS code using various proteins shows agreement.
+Our binding energy calculations using 9 various complexes align with the results from using five other grid-based PB solvers.
 Performance results include timings, breakdowns, and computational complexity.
 Exafmm offers evaluation speeds of just a few seconds for tens of millions of points, and $\mathcal{O}(N)$ scaling.
-This allowed computing the solvation free energy of a Zika virus, represented by 1.6 million atoms and 10 million boundary elements, at 80-min runtime on a single compute node (dual 20-core Intel Xeon Gold 6148).
-All results in the paper are presented with utmost care for reproducibility.
-Readers can find input data (meshes and pqr files) in a Zenodo archive, Jupyter notebooks and secondary data necessary to reproduce all the figures in the paper's GitHub repository at \url{https://github.com/barbagroup/bempp_exafmm_paper/}, and all the software in version-controlled repositories under permissive standard licenses.
+The trend observed in our performance comparison with APBS demonstrates the advantage of Bempp-Exafmm in applications involving larger structures or requiring higher accuracy.
+Computing the solvation free energy of a Zika virus, represented by 1.6 million atoms and 10 million boundary elements, took 80-min runtime on a single compute node (dual 20-core).

 \end{onecolabstract} ]